 We hold programs on a variety of topics one Sunday afternoon a month from September through May.
-The community room at InterFaith Works on 1010 James Street offers a convenient gathering place.
+Jowonio School on 3049 E. Genesee St., Syracuse, offers a convenient gathering place.

 We meet monthly in homes to discuss a book — the sharing and insights are intriguing, inspiring and thought-provoking.
 Read more about our Book Club here or get a list of books read in the past several years here.